Mikoyan Project 1.44: Testing and cancellation

 In early 1994, the incomplete aircraft was transported to Zhukovsky Airfield, where it would undertake flight tests.
 Ground tests began later that year, culminating in the first high-speed runs with Mikoyan's Chief Test Pilot Roman Taskayev at the controls.
 As the test program's tempo increased, the programme was postponed as the design bureau did not have sufficient funds to purchase the remaining components still missing on the demonstrator.
 This would be the main factor in the indefinite postponement of the program for the next few years.
 In 1997, the Russian government cancelled production of the design due to its unacceptably high unit cost.
 Mikoyan was financially insecure, resulting with the change in the management during the years leading up to 2000; this opened up other sources of funds.
+A prospective sale to the Indian Air Force fell through, as Mikoyan demanded extraordinarily high royalty payments of USD 5 billion to set up local production.

 The change in the company's management also brought many changes.
 The Russian government revealed the project's existence in late 1998.
 On 24 December 1998, the Nezavisimaya Gazeta published a brief article on the fighter, accompanied by several photos.
 During 1999, final preparations were made for first flight.
 The aircraft was finally completed.
 It underwent ground tests, including high-speed taxis during which the aircraft was rotated.
 On 12 January 1999, the 1.44 was officially rolled out in the presence of top-ranking Russian military and government personnel, international journalists and other dignitaries.
 Until then, the status of the 1.44 was largely a secret; the previous day, however, Aviation Week & Space Technology published a photo taken from the roof of the hangar in which the demonstrator was parked.